 Riverside House is a charming and enigmatic site that is nestled between the River Stour and the Stourbridge Canal and close to the town centre.
-The site includes woodland, public open space, a grade II listed house with its walled garden, grade II listed workshops, a dry dock and narrow boat basin.
+The site includes woodland, public open space, a grade II listed house with its walled garden, grade II listed workshops and the remains of a dry dock and narrow boat basin.

 The ironworks consisted of forges, fineries, rolling-mills and foundries which transformed pig iron into casted and wrought iron products.
 Wrought iron being, at that time, the most widely used form of iron product.
 In its heyday, the forge and ironworks conglomerate employed 600 people.